About the Author

 That summer, with Alaska still struggling to recover from the earthquake, the Alaska Assemblies of God pastors and missionaries voted to become a sovereign district, and Brother Cousart was elected its first secretary-treasurer, a post he held until 1973.
 In 1966, the Cousarts were asked to pastor another town hard-hit by the earthquake, Valdez.
 Shortly after their arrival, the entire town had to be moved five miles when the Coast and Geodetic Survey determined that as a result of the earthquake the old town was sitting on a ledge that could break off into the bay at any time.

-In 1973, the Cousarts accepted a pastorate in the Yakima area, and they ministered there and in the Kittitas Valley until their retirement, after which Brother Cousart also served as mayor of Kittitas for two years.
-He now lives in an assisted living home in Ellensburg.
+In 1973, the Cousarts accepted a pastorate in the Yakima area, and they ministered there and in the Kittitas Valley until their retirement.
+When in his eighties, Brother Cousart also served as mayor of Kittitas for two years.